 Trucks was masterful in his fifth start of the season—a stark contrast to what had been significant early-season struggles for the veteran right-hander—mowing down the Washington Senators with ease.
 Despite having given up 13 hits in his prior outings and 30 hits over the first 15 2/3 innings of the season, Trucks showed better command against the Senators, striking out seven.
 He induced 12 flyouts and eight groundouts.

 The only blemishes that afternoon were two hit batters, a walk, and a batter who reached on error, but none of those base runners advanced past second.
 Hitting batters, his manager Red Rolfe said after the game, had become "quite a psychological handicap" in 1951, one year after Trucks returned from a significant arm injury.
 Prior to the game, coach Rick Ferrell, a Hall of Fame catcher, said he didn't feel Trucks had warmed up enough and that he "didn't look loose."
 Ferrell's concerns, however, proved to be for naught.

 "I used sliders and curveballs most of the time.
 But when I did throw the fastball, it was just as fast as ever."
 Trucks said, noting he struck out cleanup hitter Mickey Vernon on a fastball to end the ninth inning and pick up his first victory of the season.

 It was the first no-hitter thrown by a Tigers pitcher since George Mullin stifled the St. Louis Browns 7-0 on July 4, 1912, and the first in Detroit's Briggs Stadium since July 30, 1948, when Cleveland's Bob Lemon no-hit the Tigers—who had used Houtteman as their starter that day.
 Detroit's offense, meanwhile, had been victims of a no-hitter four other times since 1912, and also had struggles during Trucks' no-hitter.
-Losing pitcher Bob Porterfield didn't allow a hit until the sixth inning, and didn't let up the losing run until the bottom of the ninth.
+Losing pitcher Bob Porterfield didn't allow a hit until the sixth inning, and he didn't let up the losing run until the bottom of the ninth.

-Unfortunately, very few would be able to saw they saw the game in person, as the announced attendance at Briggs Stadium was a dismal 2,215.
+Unfortunately, very few would be able to say that they saw the game in person, as the announced attendance at Briggs Stadium was a dismal 2,215.

 Wertz Saves The Day